 Jones Lang LaSalle, a global property consultant with a specialist student housing team and offices in Exeter, was asked to provide an assessment to support the council’s application to scrap its own affordable housing requirement for its controversial Exeter City Living Clifton Hill sports centre site redevelopment.

 The assessment, obtained under freedom of information legislation, confirmed in September last year that the combination of university halls of residence and private sector PBSA was only able to provide residential accommodation for 42% of the university’s Exeter students in 2019-20.

 Figures published by the university (and confirmed by HESA) show that there has since been an astonishing 20% rise in Exeter student numbers, an increase of more than 4,500 to 27,276 Full-Time Equivalent (FTE) students in the city.

-(FTE student numbers combine full-time and part-time students into a single total used for planning educational provision which also provides a reliable approximation of the number who require term-time accommodation because of the number of, particularly postgraduate, part-time students.)
+(FTE student numbers combine full-time and part-time students into a single total used for planning educational provision.
+This is lower than the number who require term-time accommodation because of the number of, particularly postgraduate, part-time students.)